Dannyps/SuperMario/README.md

 ## Second Project

 Our project goal is to create a Super Mario like game still side-scroller like the original, but with a couple twists.
-It will have a special boss with a different game mechanic with AI and it's also an Android game.
+It will have physics methods implemented on Mario and it's also an Android game.
 We develop this game with the help of an DP API called Tiled https://www.mapeditor.org/ .

 ## How to play
 User has to click on play game button and game will begin.<br>